 Is a sauna good for losing weight?

-Yes, it is good for weight loss but you must eat healthy and exercise to make it work.
+Yes, it is good for weight loss, but you must eat healthily and exercise to make it work.

 Is it healthy to have a sauna every day?

-Avoid sauna everyday.
+Avoid going to the sauna every day.
 You can go for it once in every two days initially and then reduce the visits to twice or once a week.

 How long is it safe to sit in a sauna?

 How much weight can you lose in one day?

 You will not lose weight in a single day.